smislam/securely-share-secrets/README.md

 * Check your email for AWS SNS message with S3 presigend URL
     * ![image](encrypted-secret-email.PNG "Example SNS Credentials email from AWS")
     * ![image](encrypted-secret-content.PNG "Example SNS Credentials message content from AWS")
-* Invoke the API Gateway endpoint so that a new decrypted Secrets Manager entry is created
+* Invoke the API Gateway endpoint.
+The lambda behind the API will create a new decrypted Secrets Manager entry.
-* Verify that the new Secret is created in AWS Secrets Manager
+* Verify that the new secret is same as the original secret
 * ![image](resulted-secret.PNG "Example of the two secrets")

 ## Considerations